You Know You're Over 40 If You Use These Words

 If you're from the Boston area or are referring to a certain Broadway musical about the origin of the Wizard of Oz witches, you might be able to get away with this word.
 But even in both of those cases, you're putting a timestamp on yourself.

 Even if you specify that you mean "phat with a P-H," you're still asking for trouble.
 The majority of young people are going to have no idea that your creative misspelling isn't meant as fat shaming.
-And for more words you need to stop saying, check out the 30 Words Everyone Needs to Stop Saying in 2019.
+And for more slang that has history, check out The Amazing Origins of Everyday Slang Terms You Use Constantly.